Dawit-1621/Leet-Code-Grind-75-questions/README.md

 5. Maximum subarray
 6. Maximum product subarray
 7. Find the minimum in a rotated sorted array
-8. Search in rotated sorted array
+8. Search in a rotated sorted array
 9. 3 Sum
 10. Container with most water
+11. Sum of two integers
+12. Number of 1 bits